iograft/iograft-unreal/README.md

 This repository contains scripts and nodes for running iograft within Unreal Engine.
 It includes an Unreal Subcore command, and a couple of example nodes for Unreal.

-## Getting Started with a Maya Environment
+## Getting Started with an Unreal Environment

 Below are the steps required to setup a new environment in iograft for executing nodes in an Unreal subprocess: